-where $<\cdot,\cdot>$ denotes the standard scalar product on $\mathbb{R}^n$.
-We will use the notation $W=(P,L,Q)$ to refer to a quadratic form of type (\ref{generatingfunc}) in the following.
-Then, by a result of Gosson (\cite{gosson}, Prop.
+where $\langle\cdot,\cdot\rangle$ denotes the standard scalar product on $\mathbb{R}^n$.
+We will use the notation $W=(P,L,Q)$ to refer to a quadratic form of the form (\ref{generatingfunc}) in the following.
+Then, by a result of de Gosson (\cite{gosson}, Prop.
 7.2), the 'quadratic Fourier transform' $\hat S_{W,m}$ can be decomposed as